 Here are some of the conditions we are researching:

-Heart attack The commonest cause of heart attack is atherosclerosis, where arteries become clogged with white fatty substances (plaques).
-We want to use imaging technologies (such as high-tech scans) to follow high-risk patients and treat them before the plaques rupture.
-We will also develop new drugs to treat symptoms of atherosclerosis.
+The commonest cause of heart attack is atherosclerosis, where arteries become clogged with white fatty substances (plaques).
+We will develop new drugs to treat the effects of atherosclerosis, and new imaging technologies (such as high-tech scans) to follow high-risk patients and treat them before the plaques rupture.
+We will also examine how we can better treat and rehabilitate patients with heart failure, where the heart doesn’t pump properly after a heart attack or other forms of damage, and identify new drugs to reduce the damage done with each heart attack.

 In respiratory disease, our focus is lung infection, acute lung injury and bronchiectasis (a long-term condition that makes the lungs more vulnerable to infection).
 Existing treatments do not slow the progression of the conditions, and patients with chronic lung disease, often have worsening of their disease due to infection.
 Early diagnosis and treatment of infections can stop patients getting worse, limit the need for antibiotics, prevent patients’ being admitted to hospital, and reduce spread of infections.

 Small vessel stroke

 Strokes caused by blockage of small arteries in the brain are called small vessel strokes, and there is currently no treatment for this form of stroke.
 We are investigating how commonly used drugs could both prevent small artery stroke and reduce the damage done, reducing the disability from stroke.

 Artificial intelligence-based analysis of health records and diagnostic tests